mv/amazon-linux-2.virtualbox/README.md

 To automate the creation of a Virtualbox virtual machine based on Amazon Linux 2 image released by AWS at https://cdn.amazonlinux.com/os-images/latest/virtualbox/

-A Virtualbox vm enables the usage of Amazon Linux 2 locally with Vagrant.
-Vagrant is a command line tool that is able to work on top of Virtualbox as....
+A (Virtualbox)[https://www.virtualbox.org/] vm enables the usage of Amazon Linux 2 locally with Vagrant.
+(Vagrant)[https://www.vagrantup.com/] is a command line tool that is able to work on top of Virtualbox, making the management of development environments very easy.

 Because the Amazon Linux 2 released image is not an ISO file, but a VDI file, some work is needed to create a working vm box.